canarybuilds/zulip/templates/zerver/help/desktop-app-install-guide.md

         sudo apt update
         sudo apt install zulip

-    These commands set up the Zulip Desktop APT repository and its signing key, and then install the Zulip client.
+    These commands set up the Feniks Chat Desktop APT repository and its signing key, and then install the Feniks Chat client.

-1. Run Zulip from your app launcher, or with `zulip` from a terminal.
+1. Run Feniks Chat from your app launcher, or with `zulip` from a terminal.

 The app will be updated automatically to future versions when you do a regular software update on your system, e.g. with